-CPA Australia, in conjunction with QBE Insurance (Australia) Ltd and Fenton Green & co, amended the CPA Australia Professional Indemnity Insurance Scheme policy to meet ASIC’s requirements for PII for the Limited AFS licence, as set out in ASIC Regulation 126.
+CPA Australia, in conjunction with QBE Insurance (Australia) Ltd and Fenton Green & co, amended the CPA Australia Professional Indemnity Insurance Policy to meet ASIC’s requirements for PII for the Limited AFS licence, as set out in ASIC Regulation 126.

 The CPA Australia PII Policy is designed for those members who provide a public accounting service.
 This policy is available for those who are in public practice and who apply for, and are granted, a Limited AFS licence.

 The CPA Australia PII Policy meets ASIC’s requirements for the Limited AFS licence.
 This means that you do not require a separate policy to cover your insurance needs under the Limited AFS licence.

 As per ASIC’s Regulatory Guideline there are a number of conditions that need to be met:

 - minimum sum insured of $2,000,000, plus costs

 - the policy must reflect a condition in the settlement clause that they recognise an ASIC-approved External Dispute Resolution Scheme (EDR)

 - the policy terms and condition are adequate to meet the risk profile of the practice